-Latch Switch Adjustment (Figure 4-10, View D)
+Latch Switch Adjustment (View C, Figure 4-10)

-1. Raise receiver handle to the latched position.
+1. Rotate handle to the Cartridge In Place position to fully engage the latch.

-NOTE: The shoulder of the red switch button is flush with brown collar of the switch body to denote that switch is in transferred position when the latch is fully engaged.
+NOTE: The shoulder of the red button will be flush with brown collar of the switch body to denote that switch is in transferred position when the latch is fully engaged.

-2. Place two IBM card shims between latch surface and magnet.
+2. Place three IBM card shims between shank of latch screw and latch.
 Determine that switch still transfers.